SamuelMwangiW/laravel-vite/README.md

 Note that I have `npm run vite` because vite by default is only available on localhost hence not reachable from a docker container but you skip this option if does not apply to you.

 ## Usage
-Add `@vite_assets` to your blade template and delete the following:
+Add `@vite_assets` to your blade template and delete the styles import as we are already importing the styles in the js entry file `app.js`.

 ```diff
 <!DOCTYPE html>